svinota/pyroute2/tests/data/README.md

     00:00:00...
 ```

-On the data file load all the spaces, comments and new
+When the data file gets loaded, all the spaces, comments and
-lines are ignored.
+new lines are ignored.
 There can be several packets in the
 same file, the parser deals with it.
 Comments should start
 with `#` or `;`:
 ```